ashleydavis/ig-cfd-cli/README.md

     ig-cfd-cli price-history CS.D.BITCOIN.CFD.IP 10

-This downloads the price history to a CSV in the requested CFD in the working directory.
+This downloads the price history for the requested CFD to a CSV file in the working directory.
 It will be named after the epic that was requested.

 For example downloading CS.D.BITCOIN.CFD.IP will create the file CS-D-BITCOIN-CFD-IP.csv.

 Resolution defaults to DAY, but you can set it to other values such as HOUR: